HuwRichmond/NoSQL-Social-Network-API/README.md

 # Social-Network-API

-Your Challenge is to build an API for a social network web application where users can share their thoughts, react to friends’ thoughts, and create a friend list.
-You’ll use Express.js for routing, a MongoDB database, and the Mongoose ODM.
-In addition to using the [Express.js](https://www.npmjs.com/package/express) and [Mongoose](https://www.npmjs.com/package/mongoose) packages, you may also optionally use a JavaScript date library of your choice or the native JavaScript `Date` object to format timestamps.
+The application is an API for a social network web application where users can share their thoughts, react to friends’ thoughts, and create a friend list.
+The application uses Express.js for routing, a MongoDB database, and the Mongoose ODM.

  ## Table of Contents:
 [1.
 Description](#Description)